Atheer2104/karate/report.md

 2. If you modify the program or add or remove branches for example then you would have to manually remake everything that was affected.
 It could also be prone to suffer from human error, a branch can be missed from manully adding the coverage checking.

 3. I used JaCoCo to compare and the biggest difference is that it is possible to see exactly which lines of code that has been covered when looking in the IDE.
 When checking only for the coverage in branches the result was the same for JaCoCo and the DIY.

+#### Melissa Mazura 3.5.1 DIY
+1. My coverage tool should be fairly accurate, because it manually goes through every single branch and checks its coverage manually.
+If this branch is visited during the tests, this will be marked as visited, which in turn will show up on the branch coverage.

+2. If the program were to change, this tool would have to change too, as it does not take into account changes.
+If the function changes, this tool would probably not work well anymore.

+3. As this function has no tests written yet, the Cobertura tool also had zero percentage coverage, which is the same as my coverage tool.

 ## Coverage improvement